bjoern-sellnau/vaccine/README.md

 ```

 The *integrated* lines are the ones where it compares the size of your app with
 and without vaccine.
-As you can see, while vaccine is small to begin with, it
+While vaccine is small to begin with, it
 gets even smaller when gzipped with your sources, due to the way compression
 works.

-The reason "integrated" minimal is larger for both text and minified sizes
+The reason "integrated" minimal is larger for the minified sizes
 is because it uses `vaccine inject app.js` which (effectively) adds a line
 like `vaccine.set('my_app', my_app_global);`.